F3ckingRain/Test-App/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `json-server --watch db.json --port 5000`
+Runs before the app for you could get information about users.
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ### `npm test`